 Building work was completed in under a year with John acting as project manager.
 The couple lived in a static caravan on site whilst the build was taking place.
 The two storey new build property is made up of two dwellings; a larger main cottage where John and Sally live, and an annexe which is home to Sally’s elderly parents.

-As the two dwellings at Little Penstraze share one EPC, the project is eligible for funding from the Domestic Renewable Heat Incentive (RHI) scheme.
+As the two dwellings at Little Penstraze share one EPC, the project is eligible for funding from the Domestic Renewable Heat Incentive scheme (RHI: this scheme has now closed – please visit this page to explore other funding).
 This entitles the Berriman’s to guaranteed payments from the Government for seven years to offset the cost of installing the ground source heat pump system.

 Both properties were built to a high specification and John was keen to ensure they were well insulated with loft and cavity wall insulation to minimise heat losses.
 The couple chose underfloor heating throughout the ground floor and radiators upstairs, a combination which works well with the low flow temperature of the ground source heat pump.